 I've had my fair share of professional ups and downs in my career to date.
 But, regardless of the turbulence I try and save a significant portion of my income.
 I'm not frugal by any means (if you read my blog you'll know that I also spend a significant chunk of change on shopping).

 But, even so I've always focused on living under my means.
 I know many just-out-of-college or young professionals who buy a new car off the bat and then complain about their monthly car payments.
 It's strange.

 Here's how much to save by age 25.
 It's the start of your career, so you had best get going.

-I argue that anyone can obtain a six-figure salary, but you have to be prepared to work hard, take risks, and shut out any fear you have of the unknown.
-It also helps not to have kids in your 20s as I understand that the cost and responsibility of taking care of kids makes this a lot more challenging.
+I argue that anyone can obtain a six-figure salary.
+But, you have to be prepared to work hard, take risks, and shut out any fear you have of the unknown.
+It also helps not to have kids too young if you want to reach financial success in your 20s.
+As I understand that the cost and responsibility of taking care of kids makes this a lot more challenging.
 If you have a choice, I'd recommend to wait to have kids until you're in your 30s if you want to earn financial security.

 2005: Unemployed, Overwhelmed With $8k Savings

-Shortly after graduating from college, I had one meeting with a big bank financial representative who told me about their mutual fund offerings as well as the safety of CDs.
-I had $8k in savings at the time, thanks to a lawsuit I had won as a child and parents who so kindly paid the way for me through school, I put my proceeds into a CD to forget about for a rainy day.
+Shortly after graduating from college, I had one meeting with a big bank financial representative.
+She told me about their mutual fund offerings as well as the safety of CDs.
+I had $8k in savings at the time, thanks to a lawsuit I had won as a child and parents who so kindly paid my way through school.
+So, I put my proceeds into a CD to forget about for a rainy day.